• Skip to main content

 Now that your homeschool space is clean, it’s time to start adding some storage solutions.
 For the most part, you’ll need to store books, papers, and supplies such as markers, crayons, and math manipulatives.

-In addition to upright holders for books and little cubes for small, loose items, we recommend a number of medium to large size bins to accommodate bulkier things.
+In addition to upright holders for books and little cubes for small, loose items, we recommend a number of medium to large size bins to accommodate bulkier things such as puzzles, maps, and supplies for fun & cool math games.

 Here’s a rundown of storage solutions we used for our homeschool closet: